BDC Hamburger Icon

 Unless you want to spend a great deal of time engineering an organic Page 1 ranking, it makes sense to pay a fee per click to get there fast.
 If your business relies on local customers, as most small businesses do, you can run ads directly within Google Maps.

-When you do so, your ads will not only be seen inside the Google Maps app; they will also be shown on Page 1 of Google in the Maps area if your bid is the top one.
+When you do, your ads will not only be seen inside the Google Maps app, but they’ll also be shown on Page 1 of Google in the Maps area if your bid is the top one.
 This could offer a big advantage if your business serves the local area.
-The other advantage offered by Google Maps ads is that you can use your Google Business Profile in your map ad, which is great if you have several Google reviews because it instantly adds to your credibility.
+The other advantage is you can use your Google Business Profile in your map ad, which is great if you have several Google reviews because it instantly adds to your credibility.

 Another good tip for local ads is to make sure you enable the “location extension” in Google Ads.
 This will sync your ads to your business’s address and offer perks to encourage foot traffic and local calls.
 However, these ads require active monitoring and tweaking to keep your spending under control, or else those $17 clicks will quickly add up.

-Ideally, you will want to set aside a few hours a week to check your ads and ensure this digital inbound lead generation strategy is producing not only clicks but also customers who will grow your bottom line.
+Ideally, you want to set aside a few hours a week to check your ads and ensure this digital inbound lead generation strategy is producing clicks and customers who will grow your bottom line.

 Bottom LineBottom line